-- To learn more about the UCC Medicare Advantage plan with RX, visit PBUCC.ORG > Click on Pension & Benefits > UCC.
-Medical Benefits Plan > then Medicare Advantage Plan on the left-side menu. - Contact PBUCC Member Services at 1.800.642.6543, Monday through Friday from 8:30 a.m. to 4:30 p.m.
+- Learn more about the UCC Medicare Advantage Plan with Rx, visit PBUCC.ORG > Pension & Benefits > UCC Medical Benefits Plan > then Medicare Advantage Plan on the left-side menu. - Contact PBUCC Member Services, at 1.800.642.6543 Monday through Friday from 8:30 a.m. to 4:30 p.m.
 E.T. - Learn more about insurance planning on Fidelity NetBenefits® > Plan and Learn > Get answers to your financial questions.